 1962 - Edna Sassard eventually turns the business and her recipe secrets over to her daughter-in-law, Gertrude.
-The new Mrs. Sassard develops several additional recipes, but maintains the integrity of Edna’s originals.
-The brand now includes iced tomato pickles, iced cucumber pickles, sweet onion relish and a variety of jellies and preserves, depending upon the season.
+The new Mrs. Sassard develops several additional recipes, while maintaining the integrity of Edna’s originals.
+The brand now includes iced tomato pickles, iced cucumber pickles, sweet onion relish and a variety of seasonal jellies and preserves.

 1977 - The small backyard pickle shop produces more than 500 cases of artichoke relish and more than 200 cases of preserves and pickles each year.
 This volume of work demands the efforts of the entire Sassard family.
 Nelson Jr., Gertrude’s husband, helps out in the early morning hours before heading off to work at the Charleston Naval Shipyard.
 The two oldest children, Nelson III and Edna Elizabeth, assist in production after classes at the College of Charleston.
 The two younger sons, Ronald and Allen help out with the cleaning, rinsing and preparations as they can.

 2013 - The third generation assumes the helm.
 Gertrude’s youngest son, Allen, prepares for a leap into the future.
-With a modern new kitchen facility coming online in February, and the launch of a newly designed label, Mrs. Sassard’s hand-crafted, original recipes are set to grace the shelves of major grocery stores and local food shoppes throughout the Southeast.
+With a modern new kitchen facility and the launch of a newly designed label, Mrs. Sassard’s handcrafted, original recipes grace the shelves of major grocery stores and food shops throughout the Southeast.

 The Sassard family invites you to enjoy a “Taste of our Lowcountry”.